Skip to main content

 Any solution in the UK must enable artists to effectively and easily exercise their rights, and receive fair compensation for use of their work.

-Artificial Intelligence and Artists’ Work: A Survey of Artists on AI
+Artificial Intelligence and Artists’ Work: A survey of artists on AI

 At the end of 2023, DACS launched a survey to understand directly from artists and artists’ representatives how AI impacts them, what positive outcomes or opportunities may be presented by AI, and what barriers exist to using the technology in their practice.
-1000 artists and artists' beneficiaries responded to the survey, and 352 provided comments, drawing on their own experiences.

 Supporting Creative Futures in Arts, Culture and AI

-- Thangam Debbonaire, Former Shadow Secretary of State for Culture, Media and Sport, and Advisor at UKAI
+• Thangam Debbonaire, Former Shadow Secretary of State for Culture, Media and Sport, and Advisor at UKAI

-- Victoria Ivanova, R&D strategic Lead at Serpentine Galleries
+• Victoria Ivanova, R&D strategic Lead at Serpentine Galleries

-- Suhair Khan, Founder of open-ended
+• Suhair Khan, Founder of open-ended

-- Reema Selhi, Head of Policy and International at DACS
+• Reema Selhi, Head of Policy and International at DACS

-- Moderated by Kester Brewin, Associate Director, Institute for the Future of Work
+• Moderated by Kester Brewin, Associate Director, Institute for the Future of Work

-Watch the recording of the panel below:
+Watch the recording of this session.